-Written by an all star team of Dean Dillon, Hank Cochran and Royce Porter, the song was originally released in 1986 and quickly went on to be a number one hit in both the US and Canada.
+Written by the all star team of Dean Dillon, Hank Cochran and Royce Porter, the song was originally released in 1986 and quickly went on to be a number one hit in both the US and Canada.

 Blown Away by Carrie Underwood

-For guitarists, the song can be played in two flavors – either with the simple strumming pattern, or if you’re feeling adventurous, as a fingerpicked song.
+For guitarists, the song can be played in two ways – either with the simple strumming pattern, or if you’re feeling adventurous, as a fingerpicked song.
 This makes it a great song to learn when you’re new to the guitar, and then come back to later when you feel like fingerpicking is more within your reach.

 Ring of Fire by Johnny Cash